padvincenzo/silence-speedup/README.md

 ## Come funziona / How it works

-For each video, this program:
+For each video, this program will:

-1. Run ffmpeg with silencedetect filter, in order to get the list of silences' start/end timestamps.
+1. Run ffmpeg with ``silencedetect`` filter, in order to get the list of silences' start/end timestamps.

 2. Using that list, split the original video in a tmp folder, applying a speed filter, if any.